The Fundamentals

 Recommended: 90-94°C

 Medium roasts are more developed, so extraction happens more easily.
-Balanced temperatures preserve acidity while bringing out caramel sweetness.
+Balanced temperatures preserve acidity while bringing out caramel sweetness from Maillard reaction products.
 Most forgiving roast level.
+Cell wall degradation has begun but not progressed to extreme porosity.

 Dark Roasts